docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/communicating-through-messages.rst

 If you want to handle a response for this message, or use the data that is returned from the script’s evaluation, you must set up the response-handling mechanism before you send the message.
 You do this by defining the onResult callback in the message object.

-NOTE: The message callbacks are optional, and are not implemented by all message-enabled applications.
+.. note:: The message callbacks are optional, and are not implemented by all message-enabled applications.
   The response to a message is, by default, the result of evaluation of the script contained in that message’s body property.
 The target application might define some different kind of response; see :ref:`receiving-messages`.
   When the target has finished processing this message, it looks for an onResult callback in the message object it received.
 If it is found, the target automatically invokes it, passing it the response.
 The response is packaged into a string, which is in turn packaged into the body property of a new message object.
 That message object is the argument to your onResult callback function.

 This handler, for example, processes the returned result using a script-defined processResult function. bt.onResult = function(returnBtObj)
 { processResult(returnBtObj.body); }